argyle77/tensorPattern/README.txt

-Tensor pattern generation - Version 3.7.0
+Tensor pattern generation - Version 3.8.0
-Added color planes, sidebar, stagger.
-More efficient display update, fps counter, portrait/landscape, moment save

-"Be the light you wish to see in the world."
+Added to info display, added image load, fps control, bi-planes.
+Released to pdf and decom 2010 lists.

+"Frostbyte was an enigineer."

 This pattern outputs as UDP to the tensor wall.
 There is a preview window using SDL.